 You can use a lot of last week’s suggestions in regard to healthier lunchtime meals when it comes to cooking healthier dinners (lunch and dinner aren’t that different from one another, let’s be honest); however, here are eight more ideas to change up your normal routine in a nutritious manner.

-Instead of using white or wheat flour pastas, try using a vegetable-based pasta.
-Spinach pastas taste great and spinach has an extremely high nutritional value and is rich in antioxidants.
+Instead of using white or wheat flour pasta, try using a vegetable-based pasta.
+Spinach pasta tastes great and spinach has an extremely high nutritional value and is rich in antioxidants.
 It is a good source of vitamins A, B2, C and K; and also contains magnesium, manganese, folate, iron, calcium, and potassium.

-Or, if you’re feeling really adventurous and health-conscious, try using thin strips of zucchini as a stand in for carb-packed pastas.
+Or, if you’re feeling really adventurous and health-conscious, try using thin strips of zucchini as a stand-in for carb-packed pasta.
 Just sauté them for a few minutes until they’re soft.

 Actually, let’s just get this out of the way here: More vegetables, in general, is a good idea.

 Use butter.
 We aren’t kidding.
 In moderation, butter is better for you than most oils on the market – and way healthier for you than margarine.
 Plus, it tastes great!

 However, if you’re just looking for a way to grease your pan in order for your food not to stick, you could also try non-stick cooking sprays (just be careful not to breathe them in when you spray!); or, better yet, invest in a truly non-stick pan.

 We love ourselves some potatoes, but they can be kinda carb heavy, especially for the end of the day when you’re probably not going to use the energy they give you (which will, in turn, cause them to get “stored” in your body as fat).

 Try using turnip mash or steamed cauliflowers as stand-ins for potatoes.
 This works especially well if you mash them and use them as substitutes for mashed potatoes.